hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 <!--/tabs-->

-If this option is set to true, transactions received via RPC must have the same checks, and should not be prioritized over remote transactions.
+If this option is set to `true`, transactions received via RPC must have the same checks, and should not be prioritized over remote transactions in the [transaction pool](../../concepts/transactions/pool.md).
 The default is `false`.

 ### `tx-pool-enable-save-restore`